ionvop/vbscript-nhentai-api/README.md

 ### cNhentaiApiv2

 The second version of the class using functions and variables.\
-Can be set similarly to the first version or can utilize method chaining.
+Can be set similarly to the first version but can also utilize method chaining.

 ```
 set api2 = new cNhentaiApiv2